-A signal warrant analysis for the peak hours was performed to determine if the peak hour warrant will be met at this intersection for the base conditions.
-The results meet the requirements for installation of a traffic signal for the Base 2009 volumes, therefore, a traffic signal is recommended at this intersection.
+A signal warrant analysis for the peak hours were performed to determine if the peak hour warrant will be met at this intersection for the base conditions.
+The traffic conditions will warrant at least the peak hour signal warrant required for installation of a traffic signal for the Base 2009 volumes.
+Therefore, a traffic signal is recommended at this intersection for the Base 2009 condition.
 A detailed signal warrant analysis should be completed for the intersection prior to the installation of a traffic signal.